← back

 • Gesture hooksuseTap, useLongPress, useDoubleTap for higher-level input handling on keys and touch surfaces

-• Built-in primitivesBox, Text, Image, Icon, ProgressBar, CircularGauge, and ErrorBoundary for compact device UIs
+• Layout primitivesBox, Text, Image, Icon for building compact UIs on tiny displays

-• Error boundaries — every action root is wrapped automatically, one crash doesn’t take down the plugin
+• Error handlingErrorBoundary wraps every action root automatically, one crash doesn’t take down the plugin

-• DevTools — browser-based inspector for debugging layouts and state during development
+• DevTools — browser-based inspector for debugging layouts, state, and render performance

 • React Compiler — optional integration via Babel plugin to automatically optimize re-renders